 Other examples and suggestions for phrasing questions:

 People may say "yes" to donating money if asked questions in the following way:

 - Will you donate money to help the river?

-But probably will say "no" if you ask the questions this way:
+They will probably say "no" when asked the questions this way:

 - Is lack of money a problem for you?